 His craftsmanship was meticulous.
 Gavin sourced parts from both the UK and the USA or, where they were not readily available, or of sufficient quality, he made them himself in the workshop.
 (This particularly applied to body panels, some of which are, quite literally, a hand-built work of sculpture.)

 I particularly appreciated his willingness to have me, the client, involved at every stage of the process.
 Many workshops won’t do this, but I was welcome to drop in at any time, unannounced, to see how things were going.
 He kept a complete photographic record, and every item was carefully costed and billed, so I knew exactly what was happening and when.
-Modifications included wheels slightly wider than the original, to improve handling, (although only a truly expert eye could tell), bigger calipers and pads for the disc brakes, and conversion for the engine to run on high octane unleaded fuel.
+Modifications included wheels slightly wider than the original, to improve handling, (although only a truly expert eye could tell), bigger calipers and pads for the disc brakes, five-speed gearbox conversion, a fabulous big bore stainless exhaust system, electronic ignition and conversion for the engine to run on high octane unleaded fuel.